 The best part is that you didn’t have to worry about your luggage as it was handled by hotel personnel.
 Once you put it on the boat the next time you saw it was in your room.
 Also when leaving all we had to do is leave it in our room and then we got it when we returned to Copper Harbor.

 We stayed at the lodge.
 Like many other national parks, the lodge rooms are simple with just basically a bed and bathroom.
-No real amenities like a TV and a refrigerator.
+No real amenities like a TV or a refrigerator.
 It was perfect and what a view we had, overlooking Lake Superior.
 From our room, we saw 3 loons swimming around.
 We fell asleep listening to the sound of the water hitting the rocks directly beneath our room.

 Restaurants in Rock Harbor

-This is the smallest location of any of the national parks I’ve been to.
+This is the smallest location of any national parks I’ve been to.
 There were two different ones but were attached to the same building.
 The Greenstone Grill served casual food and had about 10 tables and a very small bar.
 You could also take out food.
 They serve pizza, burgers, whitefish sandwiches, and pasties (yes the UP’s famous meat and potatoes pies).

 The main restaurant, The Lighthouse Restaurant, had about 20 tables and served steak, chicken, fish, and pasta.
 Both restaurants served breakfast lunch and dinner and had different menus.
-The food was ok but that’s what I find with most national park restaurants, not bad but the food is really nothing special.
+The food was ok but that’s what I find with most national park restaurants, not bad but the food is nothing special.

 The main difference between these restaurants and most other national parks was the atmosphere.
 There is nothing special about this location while I found other park lodges and restaurants to be grand (Old Faithful, as an example) but one must consider the location too.